microsoft/react-native-windows/docs/building-rnw.md

   There are two ways to run the app.
 In a fully managed easy way, or by manually running all the required steps:

 ## Automatic
-The playground app can be run in a completely automatic way by using `react-native run-windows`.
+The playground app can be run in a completely automatic way by using `react-native run-windows --sln windows\playground.sln`.

 If you haven't already, install the react-native-cli  (One time only!)
 ```cmd